 The donation of land or other real property requires a certified commercial appraisal.
 A municipal assessment is not an appraisal.
 The certified commercial appraisal of the land and/or real property must not be older than 18 months.
 Even if the property is being donated, a certified commercial appraisal is required.
 An appraisal of the property must have been completed within the past 18 months, and a copy of same provided to NBRC as part of the documentation required for the project to be issued a Notice to Proceed.
 NOTE: A municipal assessment is NOT an appraisal.
+NBRC utilizes the appraisal as a tool to evaluate reasonableness of the value of the property.

-• Equipment: The entity that is donating equipment must provide a letter with the following elements: (1) date that the equipment will be transferred to the grantee; (2) market value of the equipment; (3) description of the equipment.
+• Equipment: recipients may match the NBRC award with the value of equipment and supplies provided to the project by themselves or by third parties.
+The value of property provided by a grant recipient must be consistent with the Uniform Guidance Subpart E. When property is donated by third parties, special rules apply: the value of donated equipment and supplies cannot be higher than the fair market value of the property at the time of the donation.
+The entity that is donating equipment must provide a letter with the following elements: (1) date that the equipment will be transferred to the grantee; (2) market value of the equipment; (3) description of the equipment.